Generating newsletter issues

 1. Go to Compose in the sidebar

 4. Click stories to select them for your newsletter.
-You can also use Select all / Deselect all in a source group, or click Select Best to let AI pick stories for each part of your newsletter.
+You can also use Select all / Deselect all in a source group, click Select Best to let AI pick stories for each part of your newsletter, or choose Add stories from links to paste a prepared list.
+After Select Best, choose Undo if you want to restore your previous selection.

 Generation runs in the background and typically takes 30-60 seconds.
 While it works, Compose shows the AI Writer, the locked input summary, and the draft generation being used.

 You don't have to wait on the Compose page.
-If you navigate away while a draft is generating, HeyNews keeps working in the background, saves the result to your History, and shows a message when the draft is ready.
-Look for the "New" badge on the draft in History.
+If you navigate away while a draft is generating, HeyNews keeps working in the background, saves the result to Issues, and shows a message when the draft is ready.
+Look for the New badge there.

 If you come back to Compose while generation is still running, a banner at the top shows you the job is in progress.